 Chris Henderson Drawing Prize: Sponsored by Hyphen

-We interviewed Jessica to find out more about the person behind this wonderful project:
+We interviewed Chloe to find out a bit more about her and the influence behind her designs:

 What do you enjoy most about studying architecture?

 I enjoy watching a project flourish from beginning to end.
 From concept to the final details, it really makes me proud of my work.
 My favourite focus is on the psychology of home staging, property sales and property marketing.

 What’s the most interesting place you’ve visited and why?

 I found Las Vegas very interesting.
 The quirky hotels and surreal buildings made me feel immersed in another world.
 I loved walking through all the hotels and entering completely different styles of buildings.